How to Scare an Insurance Adjuster (into Making a Fair Settlement Offer)

-When you’ve been injured in an accident through no fault of your own, your options for pursuing compensation are filing a lawsuit or filing a claim with the at-fault party’s insurance company.
-When you file a claim, you will deal with an insurance adjuster whose job is to save the company as much money as possible.
+If you’re injured in an accident and it’s not your fault, you have two choices.
+You can file a lawsuit or claim with the responsible party’s insurance.
+If you claim, you’ll talk to an insurance adjuster.
+Their job is to save their company money.
 Adjusters are professional negotiators who will review the documents provided and try to settle for less than they should pay.
+However, if you show them you aren’t intimidated, you can scare the insurance adjuster into making a reasonable offer.

 What Insurance Adjusters Do